-Cyprus
+Cyprus:

 The company is subject to corporation tax on its taxable profits at the rate of 12,5%.
-The profits of the Company's branches in Greece and Iran are excluded from the Company's taxable profits and are not subject to corporation tax in Cyprus.
+The profits of the Company's foreign branches are excluded from the Company's taxable profits and are not subject to corporation tax in Cyprus.